Fluctuation Correction and Global Solutions for the Stochastic Shigesada-Kawasaki-Teramoto System via Entropy-Based Regularization: Introduction

 Previous studies of \eqref{eq:SKT_intro}--\eqref{eq:SKT_intro_matrix_A} have considered multiplicative It{\^o} noise that preserves certain structural properties of the system.
 For example, the existence of a local pathwise mild solution with $n=2$ was established in \cite[Theorem 4.3]{KuNe20} under the assumption that the diffusion matrix is positive definite and the noise coefficient satisfies standard Lipschitz conditions.
 A related system, incorporating quadratic rather than linear coefficients, was analyzed under detailed balance and small cross-diffusion coefficients in \cite{DJZ19}.
 However, these works introduce significant simplifications, and the structural preservation assumed in previous studies does not hold in our present setting.

-The present system, \eqref{eq:SKT_intro}, presents two primary challenges.
-First, the diffusion matrix associated with \eqref{eq:SKT_intro} is generally nonsymmetric and lacks positive semidefiniteness, which renders standard semigroup theory inapplicable.
+The system \eqref{eq:SKT_intro} presents two primary challenges.
+First, the diffusion matrix $A(u)$ is generally nonsymmetric and lacks positive semidefiniteness, which renders standard semigroup theory inapplicable.
 In the deterministic case, methods relying on the gradient-flow (or entropy) structure, implicit Euler time discretization, and the Leray-Schauder fixed-point theorem have been successfully employed (see \cite{ChJu04, ChJu06, Jue15}).
-However, in the stochastic setting, an explicit Euler scheme is necessary to accommodate the stochastic Itô integral, precluding the use of entropy estimates.
+However, in the stochastic setting, an explicit Euler scheme is necessary to accommodate the stochastic It\^o integral, precluding the use of entropy estimates.
 Alternatively, a Galerkin scheme, as detailed in \cite[Theorem 4.2.4]{LiRo15}, reduces the system to a finite-dimensional setting but relies on energy-type ($L^{2}$) estimates.
 In contrast, our system admits only entropy estimates involving the test function $\log(u_{i})$, which lies outside the Galerkin space.
 Global martingale solutions for an SKT system with general coefficients satisfying detailed balance were established in \cite{braukhoff2024global}, even in the absence of self-diffusion, by leveraging a novel regularization technique.

-The second challenge arises from the noise structure derived from the particle system.
-This structure requires additional technical considerations as it only partially aligns with the entropy structure of the system.
-Unlike scalar equations, the noise in this system does not conform to the expected form dictated by the full gradient-flow structure, $\diver\left(B^{\frac{1}{2}}(u)\dW_{t}\right)$, where $B$ is introduced in the subsequent pages.
-A noise based on this formal gradient-flow structure has been explored as a fluctuation correction in numerical simulations of multi-component fluid mixtures \cite{donev2015low}.
-However, the particle system analysis in \cite{chen_holzinger_2021_rigorous_SKT} suggests that for the SKT system, the appropriate fluctuation correction should depend on a component-wise mobility.
-A rigorous investigation into the approximation accuracy of this equation for the particle system, potentially following the methodology of \cite{perkowski_2024weak}, is deferred to future research.
+The second challenge is that the noise \eqref{eq:SKT_intro_diffusion_sigma}, motivated in Remark~\ref{rem:particle_motivation}, only partially aligns with the entropy structure of the system.
+Unlike scalar equations, this noise does not conform to the form dictated by the full gradient-flow structure, $\diver(B^{1/2}(u)\dW_t)$, where $B$ is introduced below in \eqref{1.w}--\eqref{1.gradient_flow}; a noise based on this formal gradient-flow structure has instead been used as a fluctuation correction in numerical simulations of multi-component fluid mixtures \cite{donev2015low}.
+The particle-system heuristic of Remark~\ref{rem:particle_motivation} indicates that, for the SKT system, the physically appropriate fluctuation correction depends instead on a component-wise mobility, which is precisely the source of the second challenge: the entropy dissipation generated by \eqref{eq:SKT_intro_diffusion_sigma} together with its It\^o--Stratonovich correction $\mathcal T$ does not have a definite sign, and controlling it forces the restriction $\lambda>1/2$ in our main theorem, together with a smallness condition on $1/N$ (Assumption \ref{Assumption:A4_correction_factor} below).